CHill-Three/matlab.projects/README.md

 <!-- MATLAB Starter Projects -->
 ## MATLAB Starter Projects <a name="MATLAB Starter Projects"></a>
+MATLAB is a programming platform resource designed for users to create and/or modify electronic system designs.
 This is a list of my completed starter projects utilizing MATLAB.
 I hope you enjoy!

 <!-- Project 1: Fibonacci Sequence (SUB-PARA) -->
 ### Project 1: Fibonacci Sequence <a name="Project 1: Fibonacci Sequence"></a>